How to Get Car Insurance in 5 Easy Steps

 Once you've signed up for your new policy and paid your bill, you can cancel your old policy.

-Your old insurance company should send you a refund if you paid in advance for months you won't use.
+Your old insurance company should send you a refund if you paid in advance for the months you won't use.
 But some companies charge a cancellation fee if you switch in the middle of your policy term.
 Make sure to ask about any fees when you call to cancel your policy so you're prepared.

 If you have a loan or lease on your car, you'll need to tell your lender that you changed car insurance companies.
 That way they can make sure you're still meeting any insurance requirements included in your contract.